DanalEstes/TAMV/README.md

 _[back to top](#table-of-contents)_
 # How do I run these packages?
 ## TAMV_GUI
+1. Connect your microscope/webcam to a USB port (preferably only connect 1 when starting it for the first time)
-1. Open a terminal window *from the Raspbian desktop and NOT AN SSH SESSION* and run `~/TAMV/TAMV_GUI.py`
+2. Open a terminal window *from the Raspbian desktop and NOT AN SSH SESSION* and run `~/TAMV/TAMV_GUI.py`
-2. Follow the buttons and prompts on-screen.
+3. Follow the buttons and prompts on-screen.
 There are tooltips everywhere to guide you!

 TAMV.py = Tool Align Machine Vision - for Duet based tool changing 3D printers.